dbrian57/code-fellows-application/README.md

 The synth allows you to click the keys of the keyboard and play the key's corresponding note just as you would on a piano or any other synthesizer. dead simple synth contains three octaves from the standard piano layout: octaves three, four, and five.
 Each time you press a key, the note plays and is recorded to the synth's screen.
 You can then playback the notes in the same sequence you played them.

-dead simple synth is continuously deployed using [DigitalOcean's App Platform](https://docs.digitalocean.com/products/app-platform).
+dead simple synth is continuously deployed at [deadsimplesynth.com](https://deadsimplesynth.com) using [DigitalOcean's App Platform](https://docs.digitalocean.com/products/app-platform).
+It is also deployed using [GitHub pages](https://dbrian57.github.io/code-fellows-application), although the code's paths are slightly different because of GitHub's preference for relative paths.